olivethree/briefRC/README.md

 ## Face Stimuli

 The task uses noise patches superimposed on a composite image of average male and female faces with neutral expression from the Karolinska Face Database (Lundqvist & Litton, 1998).
-This base face was generated using the rcicr R package (Dotsch, 2016).
+The stimulu were generated using the rcicr R package (Dotsch, 2016).

 ## References